Accepting applications: 2023-2024

 Application Process

-- Completed orthopaedic application and upload to VSAS
+- Completed Orthopaedic application and upload to VSLO.

-- Letter should come from an orthopaedic surgeon (not required) with whom you’ve worked in a clinical setting (preferred) or a research project.
+- The letter should come from an orthopaedic surgeon (preferred, not required) with whom you’ve worked in a clinical setting or a research project.

 Notification